Indo-Pacific Languages (IP)

 IP 261 Topics in Indo-Pacific Literature/Culture (V) Study of a literature or culture of the Indo-Pacific area through readings in various fields in English.
 Repeatable up to six credit hours.
 Pre: consent.

 IP 273 (Alpha) Introduction to Indo-Pacific Language and Culture (3) Introduction in English to language(s) and culture(s) of Indo-Pacific country or region.
 (B) Indian; (C) Southeast Asian; (D) Polynesian; (E) Philippines.
-Pre: 101 and 102 courses in relevant language or consent.
+Sophomore standing or higher for (C).
+Pre: 101 and 102 courses in relevant language or consent for (B), (D), and (E).
 DH

 IP 299 Intermediate Language Study (V) Intermediate study of a South Asian, Southeast Asian, or Pacific language.
 Contact hours and credits determined by student interests and faculty resources.
 Repeatable up to eight credit hours.
 Pre: at least six credit hours of elementary study in the same language.